USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 There are a few ``class_REVS_sim_batch`` properties that control pre- and post-processing of the simulation data by determining which processing scripts to run.

     * ``sim_case_preprocess_script``: by default is set to ``REVS_preprocess_sim_case`` which performs pre-processing for the most common overrides that should apply to pretty much any simulation case, regardless of the type of project being worked on.
 The overrides/modifiers come from optional config string tags.
-For example, the ``ETW_LBS``: tag may be used to override the vehicle test weight from the vehicle param file.
+For example, the ``ETW_LBS:`` tag may be used to override the vehicle test weight from the vehicle param file.
 For application-specific pre-processing, create a custom script that would (generally) call ``REVS_preprocess_sim_case`` and then perform additional pre-processing.
 The custom script may handle user-defined application-specific config tags.
 For example, regarding 2025 Mid-Term Evaluation work, the ``MTE_batch_sim_case_preprocess`` script calls ``REVS_preprocess_sim_case`` and then performs MTE-related overrides and defaults for aspects such as transmission sizing or behavior.

     * ``sim_case_postprocess_script``: by default is set to ``REVS_postprocess_sim_case`` which handles calculating fuel economy for the three main powertrain types (Conventional, Hybrid, and Electric).
 This script calculates cold-corrected FTP and weighted FTP-HWFET results from the raw phase results, among other things.